Black Pepper Health Benefits and Side Effects

 Aside from retting, other methods can be used to separate the peppercorn seeds from their flesh.
 Other kinds of peppercorns can be derived from the same Piperaceae plant, which includes wild peppers, orange, red, and pink peppercorns.

 You can buy dried, ground, or whole peppercorns for seasoning your food.
 To get the most flavor out of your black pepper, it’s best to buy whole peppercorns and using a black pepper mill instead of buying pre-ground peppercorns, giving a fresher taste and smell.

 Multiple forms of ground black pepper have been used throughout history as a herbal medicine and for food preservation.
-A dusting of black pepper has many significant health improvements rather than just being a flavor enhancer, unlike salt.
+A dusting of this magic spice has many significant health improvements rather than just being a flavor enhancer, unlike salt.

 What’s even more fascinating about black pepper, is that it’s not grown or cultivated in any specific season, it’s available all year round.
 In ancient times, black pepper was too expensive for the regular individual.